Store

 When you face any form of stress, it activates the NeuroEndoMetabolic (NEM) stress response.
 Cortisol is then released from the adrenal glands, making changes in the six sets of organs and systems connected through the NEM stress response.
 These changes protect you from damage and prepare you to respond physically to the cause of the stress.

 Typically, the NEM stress response is a short-term solution to stress.
 But when stress is ongoing and chronic, the NEM remains active.
 This ongoing high demand for cortisol stresses and fatigues the adrenal glands, which can start to malfunction.
-Related organs also begin to become unbalanced, leading to problems throughout the body and AFS.
+Related organs also begin to become unbalanced, leading to problems throughout the body and Adrenal Fatigue.

 Cortisol and other hormones also require vitamins to produce, so if your body is making more hormones, it needs more vitamins.
 This is one of the ways improving vitamin K intake may improve your overall health: